 From Nature to Experience: The American Search for Cultural Authority (American Intellectual Culture series).
 Lanham, MD: Rowman & Littlefield, 2005; paperback edition, 2007.

-Recent Articles in Books and Journal
+Articles in Books and Journals

 "The Arts.”
 In The Oxford Handbook of Evangelical Theology.
 Edited by Gerald R. McDermott.
 Oxford: Oxford University Press, 2010.
 418-33.